 Get Moving and Recreation for All applications will be available January 2019.
 To receive information on the 2019 timeline and application as it becomes available email your contact information to PKS_SPRFunds4All@seattle.gov.

-Please do not plan on having your program begin prior to mid-April 2019.
+Please do not plan on having your program begin prior to May 1, 2020.

-Applications can be completed and submitted at Seattlepark.gosmart.org.
+Applications must be completed and submitted at Seattlepark.gosmart.org.